-DAC & CCS
+DAC & CCUS

 Carbon capture

-CO2 origin / production
+CO2 production & use

 CO2 is also used as a refrigerant in chilling systems, in fire extinguishers (eliminating flames by smothering), for inflating life rafts and life jackets, foaming rubber & plastics, in greenhouses to promote the growth of plants, immobilizing animals before slaughter, and, the most obvious industry application, in carbonated beverages.